Classification of Metaplectic Fusion Categories: Preliminaries

-obtained by taking the trace of the morphism \eq{psi} above\cite{MR2200691}.
 Note that through teasing out definitions, all of the information above can be written in terms of $F$, $R$, and $\epsilon$.
 Since in our case we have all of the $F$'s, $R$'s, and $\epsilon$'s, so we can simply compute $(S,T)$ for the given the arithmetic data.